adsavia/Hubitat-DoNS/README.md

 ###### usage:

-One Hard coded device per contact(s)!!
+One HE device per email address!!
 - Add new device, select "DoNS-Email" device.
 Label something like "DoNS-MyEmail" or "DoNS-MyPhone", save.
 - Put the ip address/port (default 3000) of the node server you are running.
 - In preferences fill in the "From:" and "To:" fields (multiple addresses separated by a comma), "Subject:" is optional..
+- Select service (sendmail/google/"smtps (587)").

+!!!!!!!!
-- Select service (sendmail/google/smtps 587).
-If other than sendmail make sure you've edited the eml_config.js file on the node server!!!
+If using something other than sendmail make sure you've created an eml_config.js file on the node server - see example file!!!
+Also note that the "From" user is used as a lookup in the eml_config file and can be different from the authuser.
+No dup "From" users of course.
+!!!!!!!!

 - Save preferences.
 You should notice a new state variable called "authusers". these are the valid auth users you can use (that are stored in eml_config).
 - To test enter a test message in "Device Notification" and click on the